cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 In this post I have translated the code from meta-circular evaluator from SICP (you can find the original code [here](https://mitpress.mit.edu/sicp/code/ch4-mceval.scm)) to Clojure.
 Clojure is interesting because:
 - It runs on the Java Virtual Machine (thereby having access to all Java libraries and being able to interoperate with existing enterprise programs)
-- It has a functional core (thereby being particulraly suited for concurrent programming, AKA the future which is multi core)
+- It has a functional core (thereby being particularly suited for concurrent programming, AKA the multi-core future)
 - And it is a Lisp (thereby having all the properties described below).

 Now, before I continue, let me be clear.
 I am not an expert on the subject matter.